Azure/AzureStackHCI-EvalGuide/README.md

 For the purpose of this evaluation guide however, we'll be relying on **nested virtualization** to allow us to consolidate a full lab infrastructure, down onto a single Hyper-V host.

+### Important Note ###
+The use of nested virtualization in this evaluation guide is aimed at providing flexibility for deploying Azure Stack HCI in a lab, or test environment.
+For production use, Azure Stack HCI should be deployed on certified physical hardware, of which you can find a vast array of choices on the [Azure Stack HCI Catalog](https://azure.com/hci "Azure Stack HCI Catalog")).

 Nested Virtualization
 -----------
 If you're not familiar with Nested Virtualization, at a high level, it allows a virtualization platform, such as Hyper-V, or VMware ESXi, to run virtual machines that, within those virtual machines, run a virtualization platform.
 It may be easier to think about this in an architectural view.